Bipshark/computahsecuhritu/README.md

 There is a special form of deontology, __rule-deontology__ that believes that there are a set of __universal, self-evident rules__ that should specify our proper conduct

 ## Kerberos

+* Ticket - a token used by the user, so that his identity can be securely transferred to the server.
+It contains the necessary information needed for the user and server to be able to communicate (e.g. crypto keys).
+ONe ticket for each service is generated, often valid for hours.
+* Authenticator - a one-time token showing that the user the user has the permission to use a service (one ticker per session, short lifetime ~5 min, to prove user´s identity)
+* Session key - a temporaty key for the commmunication between the user and the service
+* Life time - the lifetime of a ticket
+* Time stamp - the time when the ticket was created
+* Nonce - a random number, to prevent replay attacks

 **T**ime **O**f **C**heck to **T**ime **O**f **U**se